sanmormig/sanmormig/README.md

 **PhD Student in Polar Ice Microstructure Research | Computer Vision Enthusiast | Python Developer**

 Welcome to my GitHub profile!
-I'm currently pursuing a PhD focused on the microstructure of polar ice cores using computer vision techniques and Python.
+I'm pursuing a PhD focused on the microstructure of polar ice cores using computer vision techniques and Python.

 ## 🔬 **Research Interests**
 I specialize in: